 Women’s empowerment is really trendy right now.
 It’s a part of the UN SDGs, and everyone from fashion CEOs, to models and celebrities on red carpets wants to talk about uplifting women.
 But as Anand points out, “the women’s suffrage movement is very different from Sheryl Sandberg’s market based solution to simply Lean In”.
 Putting the onus on women to do better, push harder, shatter glass ceilings misses the systems that preserve our disempowerment.

-In the United States, a woman earns 80.5 cents for every dollar a man earns on average, according to the latest data from the Institute for Women’s Policy Research.
+As of 2022, in the United States, a woman earns 83 cents for every dollar a man earns on average, according to the latest data from the National Partnership for Women and Families.
 However, the pay gap increases for women of color and varies by state and city.
-A black woman makes just 63 percent of what a white man does, while a Hispanic woman makes only 54 percent.
+A black woman makes just 58 cents compared to that of a white man, while a Hispanic woman makes only 49 cents.
 This inequality exists in almost every sector from corporate powerhouses to blue collar industries.

 The former Secretary of State hinted at the need to think beyond our own lives to push for true gender equality.
 “And a crucial part of solving these problems is recognizing that as important as it is, corporate feminism is no substitute for inclusive concrete solutions that improve life for women everywhere,” she said.
 “Because as challenging as it is to climb the career ladder, it’s even harder for women at the margins unable to get on or stay on even the lowest rung.
 And for too many women, especially low-wage workers, basic things, like a livable wage or a predictable work schedule or affordable childcare are still way out of reach.